 Platelet levels are the clotting mechanism in blood.
 Low levels are associated with a problem with the bone marrow, immune-mediated diseases (called IPT, IMT), Thrombocytopenia is an immune-mediated dog blood disorder that describes a problem where a dogs own immune system attacks and destroys the platelets.

 DIC (idsseminated intravacular coagulation) is another immune system disorder, where the clotting action of the blood is faster than the body can produce the needed platelets.
-Symptoms of DIC include bruising, dog blood in the urine, and canine blood in the feces or stool.This test refers to the amount of red blood cells (RBC) in the blood.
+Symptoms of DIC include bruising, dog blood in the urine, and canine blood in the feces or stool.Packed Cell Volume (PCV):

 This is a test of the liver with lower levels indicating that a dog is suffering from dehydration.
 Albumin is a protein produced in the organ and is used to absorb water.
 Lower levels indicate liver damage and that the heart is pushing blood into the blood vessels with too much force causing leakage.
 These leaks settle in different part of the body such as the abdomen or tissues.
 Also seen with decreased Total protein levels indicating a compromised immune system.